Contact Us Today (424) 372-3112

 Posted by Sam Israels | Feb 17, 2020

-The withdrawal of a Plea is described California Penal Code 1018, which grants a defendant the right to withdrawal a guilty or no-contest plea, if there is good cause.
+California Penal Code 1018 describes the withdrawal of a plea.
+This law grants a defendant the right to withdraw a guilty or no-contest plea if there is good cause.

-This means a defendant who pleads guilty in a criminal case part of a plea agreement, could decide they made a mistake and now believe they should have pleaded not guilty.
-In this type of situation, a defendant will need a lawyer to help them file a Motion for Withdrawal of Plea, which a request to the court asking them to take back the plea.
+This means a defendant who pleads guilty in a criminal case as part of a plea agreement could decide they made a mistake and now believe they should have pleaded not guilty.
+In this type of situation, a defendant will need a lawyer to help them navigate the complex process of filing a Motion for Withdrawal of Plea, which is a request to the court asking them to take back the plea.

 Legal grounds to withdraw a plea can include bad communication between a defendant and their criminal lawyer.
-For example, a defendant may have not been sufficiently told about the weaknesses in the prosecutor's case.
+For example, a defendant may not have been sufficiently informed about the weaknesses in the prosecutor's case.

-Another example includes a situation where a defendant agrees to plead guilty in a plea bargain, but before they are sentenced, they discover the plea bargain is different from what they agreed to and they were not properly informed of the consequences.
+Another example is a situation in which a defendant agrees to plead guilty in a plea bargain.
+Still, before they are sentenced, they discover the plea bargain is different from what they agreed to, and they are not properly informed of the consequences.

-If you are seeking a withdrawal of your guilty plea, you need to consult with a criminal defense lawyer who will need to review the details of the case to determine whether a motion for withdrawal of plea has any chance of success.
-There are many situations where filing the motion to withdraw plea will not be in the defendant's best interest as it could result in a harsher sentence.
+Suppose you are seeking a withdrawal of your guilty plea.
+In that case, you need to consult with a criminal defense lawyer who will need to review the details of the case to determine whether a motion for withdrawal of plea has any chance of success.
+There are many situations where filing the motion to withdraw the plea will not be in the defendant's best interest as it could result in a harsher sentence.

 Definition of California Penal Code 1018 – Withdrawing a Plea